 Inovatec Machinery Your Best Isotropic Super finishing Machine Manufacturer in China

 The isotropic superfinishing machine is well known for the REM process or ISF process.
 The isotropic superfinishing device utilizes vibratory finishing equipment combined with active chemicals and high-density ceramic media to create a low Ra surface.
-This process also called chemically accelerated vibratory finishing, where highly active compound plays an essential role in the process.
+This process is also called chemically accelerated vibratory finishing, where a highly active compound plays an essential role in the process.

 Optional Design & Setting